 Adult adoptees and their families

 Adoption-related challenges often appear at significant life transitions such as marriage, pregnancy or parenthood.
-They also come to the fore when adopted individuals consider searching and reuniting with their birth parents.
+They also come to the forefront when individuals who have been adopted consider searching and reuniting with their birth parents.
 Our therapists support and counsel adult adoptees as these concerns arise.

-Kinship families – children who are raised by a family relative – face similar challenges as other adoptive families.
+Kinship families – children who are raised by a family member – face similar challenges as other adoptive families.
 We help all members of kinship families work through these challenges.

-If you are considering adoption options for your unborn child, you don’t have to do it alone.
+If you are considering adoption as an option for your unborn child, you don’t have to do it alone.
 We will help you decide whether or not to pursue an adoption, and if you do, we will be at your side throughout the process.

 If your child has been adopted or placed in foster care, you may be profoundly affected by that experience.
 We help you and your family manage these deep emotions.